-in which, is the CUE PSD. a and b are the fitting coefficients, which are determined by the nonlinear least square method combined with the Trust-Region algorithm.
-The fitting curve is shown in the red line in Fig. 8.
+in which is the CUE PSD. a and b are the fitting coefficients, which are determined by the nonlinear least square method combined with the Trust-Region algorithm.
+The fitting curve is shown as the red line in Fig. 8.
 The corresponding fitting coefficients are shown in Table 1.
 These coefficients are obtained with 95% confidence bounds.
-The statistics to evaluate the goodness of fit, namely SSE (The Sum of Squares due to Error), R-square, AR-square (Adjusted R-square) and RMSE (Root Mean Square Error) are also presented in Table 1.
+The statistics to evaluate the goodness of fit, namely, SSE (sum of squares due to error), R-square, AR-square (adjusted R-square) and RMSE (root mean square error), are also presented in Table 1.

-The history can be generated from the PSD by the inverse Fourier Transform.
-The frequency spectrum. is obtained by discrete sampling from the standard spectral density .
+The history can be generated from the PSD by the inverse Fourier transform.
+The frequency spectrum is obtained by discrete sampling from the standard spectral density .
 The sample length is .
-The real and imaginary parts of have both of the even and odd symmetries with respect to .
+The real and imaginary parts of have both even and odd symmetries with respect to .
 Hence, the frequency spectrum is determined by:

 (2)

 where is the phase angle and obeys the uniform distribution of .
-Then, the history is calculated using the inverse Fourier Transform as follows:
+Then, the history is calculated using the inverse Fourier transform as follows: